vuejs/docs/src/guide/extras/web-components.md

 - Shipping custom elements with shadow DOM scoped CSS today requires embedding the CSS inside JavaScript so that they can be injected into shadow roots at runtime.
 They also result in duplicated styles in markup in SSR scenarios.
 There are [platform features](https://github.com/whatwg/html/pull/4898/) being worked on in this area - but as of now they are not yet universally supported, and there are still production performance / SSR concerns to be addressed.
 In the meanwhile, Vue SFCs provide [CSS scoping mechanisms](/api/sfc-css-features.html) that support extracting the styles into plain CSS files.

-Vue will always be staying up to date with the latest standards in the web platform, and we will happily leverage whatever the platform provides if it makes our job easier.
+Vue will always stay up to date with the latest standards in the web platform, and we will happily leverage whatever the platform provides if it makes our job easier.
 However, our goal is to provide solutions that work well and work today.
 That means we have to incorporate new platform features with a critical mindset - and that involves filling the gaps where the standards fall short while that is still the case.